tbar0970/jethro-pmm/README.md

 * A **person** has a name and various other properties.
 * Every person belongs to exactly one **family**.
 A family is a collection of persons who live at the same address and are in some way related.
 * Every person belongs to exactly one **congregation** - the main grouping within a church.
 (One exception to this is persons with status 'contact', who can be congregation-less).
-* A person can belong to various **groups** which can represent many things such as bible studies, volunteers for some role, people who are undergoing a welcoming process, people who have completed some particular training course, etc etc.
+* A person can belong to several **groups** which can represent many things such as bible studies, volunteers for some role, people who are undergoing a welcoming process, people who have completed some particular training course, etc etc.
 * A person's **attendance** at their congregation or a certain group can be recorded week by week
 * **Notes** can be added to persons or families.
 These may simply record extra free-form information about the person, or may be assigned to a Jethro user for action (eg "call Mr Smith").
 * A **report** can show persons who match certain rules regarding their personal details, group memberships etc etc.